Papers of Embrace the Middle East, ecumenical charity, and related organisations

 Scope and Content

-As the society's original objective was to support existing mission work with money rather than men, many reports found in 'The Star of the East' were sent from a variety of organisations including the American Board of Commissioners; schools whose teachers were sponsored by the Society of the Promotion of Female Education in the East; and reports from many other British and American led missions, as well as a host of locally founded and led schools, clinics, orphanages and Bible depositories.
-They include information about early famine relief, as well as reports from mission stations during the Balkan Wars of the 1870s, and from Turkey during the Armenian massacres of the 1890s, the genocide of 1915, and various later atrocities perpetrated on the Armenians.
+As the Society's original objective was to support existing mission work with money rather than men, many reports found in 'The Star of the East' were sent from a variety of organisations including the American Board of Commissioners; schools whose teachers were sponsored by the Society of the Promotion of Female Education in the East; and reports from many other British and American led missions, as well as a host of locally founded and led schools, clinics, orphanages and Bible depositories.
+Reports include information about early famine relief, as well as reports from mission stations during the Balkan Wars of the 1870s.
+The collection also contains material relating to the Armenian massacres of the 1890s, the genocide [a term under dispute] of 1915, and evidence of other unrest in modern-day Turkey.

 More latterly, there is material relating to the Lebanon Civil War of the 1980s and ongoing conflicts in modern day Israel.
 The papers also comprise records of associated bodies, including the records of The Lovell Society; records relating to the establishment of the Bulgarian Bible School in the 1930s; records of The Four Homes of Mercy; and records relating to Anatolia College.
 As a whole, the papers are a rich source of information for the study of missionary work in the Middle East from the mid-nineteenth century to the present day.